airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/wealthbox-crm-integration-with-eleapi.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Wealthbox CRM and ChatbotWorld:
+Follow these steps to enable the integration between Wealthbox CRM and EleAPI:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary access token from your 3rd party application account.
 Refer to [this guide](https://www.wealthbox.com/how-to/how-to-create-an-api-token-for-integrations-like-zapier-or-myrepchat/) for assistance.